 Rifleman Thomas McTaggart (No. 6565) was discharged from the Army on 17 September 1915 and for several months his mother cared for him in her home at 37 Frederick Street, Newtownards.
 The Rev W.L.T.
 Whatham communicated details of Thomas McTaggart’s service to the Adjutant of the 10th (Reserve) Battalion Royal Irish Fusiliers stationed in Newtownards and Colonel Fitzgerald agreed to provide for a military funeral.
 The brass band of the Fusiliers with draped drums played on the way to the cemetery.
 The coffin was covered with the Union Jack on which was placed the deceased’s cap, belt and side-arms.

 Rifleman Thomas McTaggart had three brothers on active service in the Great War – Private John McTaggart, 2nd Battalion Royal Inniskilling Fusiliers attached to the 3rd Battalion; Rifleman Watson McTaggart, 4th Battalion Royal Irish Rifles and Private Andrew McTaggart serving with the Canadians.
-Watson McTaggart was born in Scotland.
+Watson McTaggart was born at 4.30 am on 7 February 1895 at 31 Townhead Street, Stevenston, Scotland.

 Thomas McTaggart’s mother, father, sister and brothers placed an Our Heroes – In Memoriam notice in the 20 January 1917 edition of the Newtownards Chronicle and it contained the verse:

 Ere the dawning of the day;